mattgirdler/matthewgirdler.github.io/content/blogs/playing-against-the-elements/index.md

 quantify real world phenomena.
-To use a popular example in the realm of football, fans have always recognised that some chances are of a higher quality than others - a six-yard tap-in is clearly more likely to result in a goal than a 30-yard volley - but the advent of expected goals (xG) and other metrics has changed the way we analyse and understand the game.
+To use a popular example in the realm of football, fans have always recognised that some chances are of a higher quality than others - a six-yard tap-in is clearly more likely to result in a goal than a speculative shot from outside of the box - but the advent of expected goals (xG) and other metrics has changed the way we analyse and understand the game.